uhellstr/oracle-rest-db-links/README.md

 For more details about installing and configuring ORDS i recommend you look at official Oracle documentation or have a look at Tim Hall's https://oracle-base.com/misc/site-info

-He has a whole section about how to install and configure ORDS.
+Tim Hall has a whole section about how to install and configure ORDS at https://oracle-base.com/articles/misc/articles-misc#ords